 Amounts received for a disposal are categorised as capital receipts.
-Receipts are appropriated to the reserve from the general fund balance in the movement in reserves statement.
+Receipts are appropriated to the reserve from the general fund balance in the MiRS.

 The written-off value of disposals is not a charge against council tax, as the cost of fixed assets is fully provided for under separate arrangements for capital financing.
-Amounts are appropriated to the capital adjustment account from the general fund balance in the movement in reserves statement.
+Amounts are appropriated to the capital adjustment account from the general fund balance in the MiRS.

-(xx) Private Finance Initiative (PFI) and similar contracts
+xxi.
+Private Finance Initiative (PFI) and similar contracts